tom-draper/api-analytics/server/self-hosting/README.md

 Once up and running, self-hosted backend can be fully utilised and managed through `apianalytics.dev`.
 This ensures you always have the latest updates and improvements to the dashboard.

-The frontend dashboard can also be self-hosted by setting the URL of your backend service as the `SERVER_URL` environment variable, or manually changing the `SERVER_URL` held in `src/lib/consts.ts`.
-The frontend can then be deploying with your favourite hosting provider.
+Alternatively, it's possible to self-host the frontend dashboard by setting the URL of your backend service as a `SERVER_URL` environment variable, or manually changing the `SERVER_URL` held in `src/lib/consts.ts`.
+The frontend can then be deployed using your preferred hosting provider.

 ## Contributions